Rustic Lamb Pie

 Instructions

-- 3To the same skillet, add the remaining 1 tablespoon of olive oil.
-Once the oil is glistening, add the celery, carrots, and leeks.
-Cook, stirring often, until the vegetables start to soften, about 5 minutes.
-Stir in the garlic and cook until fragrant, about 1 minute more.
+- 2Add the remaining olive oil to the same skillet over medium heat.
+Once shimmering, add the celery, carrots, and leek.
+Cook, stirring often, for 5–7 minutes until the vegetables begin to soften.
+Stir in the garlic and cook for 1 minute more until fragrant.

 Nutrition — Per Serving